rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  I believe in his heart he has his highest priority is the security of Israel.
 *  However, I also believe Prime Minister Netanyahu has lost his way.
 *  Schumer, the highest ranking Jewish elected official in the United States, said that he
-*  believed that Netanyahu had chosen himself and his ambition as a politician over his country.
+*  believed that Netanyahu had chosen himself and his ambition as a politician over his
+*  country.
 *  Schumer also said that Netanyahu had allowed too many civilian deaths in Gaza, which he
 *  argued had reduced support for Israel around the world.
-*  Today's episode was produced by Rob Zitko, Mary Wilson and Shannon Lin with help from
+*  Today's episode was produced by Rob Zipko, Mary Wilson, and Shannon Lin, with help from
 *  Summer Tamad.
 *  It was edited by Brendan Klinkenberg and Michael Benoit.
 *  Fact-checked by Susan Lee and Milana Mazaeva.
 *  Contains original music by Dan Powell and Marian Lozano and translations by Milana Mazaeva.
 *  It was engineered by Chris Wood.
-*  Our theme music is by Jim Brunberg and Ben Landsvark of Wonderly.
+*  Our theme music is by Jim Brunberg and Ben Landsvark of Wonder Lee.
-*  That's it for the daily.
+*  That's it for the Daily.
 *  I'm Sabrina Tavernisi.
 *  See you on Monday.